Azurifle/fantasyworld/README.md

 ## Branches
 #### 1. "master"
-Backup of the lastest working version of a main game engine project.
+Backup of the latest working version of a main game engine project.

 #### 2. "Others" [:star:Latest Update]
 List of mini-projects that are not related to the main game engine project: